patrix87/PowerShellGSM/README.md

 # PowerShellGSM - PowerShell Game Server Manager
-A Modular Powershell Shell tool to manage game servers.
+A Modular PowerShell tool to manage game servers.

-This powershell script will install, backup, update and reboot your server when executed.
+This PowerShell script will Install, Backup, Update and Start your server when executed.

-You can create a Scheduled Task to execute the run.cmd file daily to backup, update and reboot your server.
+You can create a Scheduled Task to execute run.cmd daily to execute your server maintenance.

 # Installation